Data Protection

 All processing happens in your infrastructure:

-- Reducer -- a sidecar to your forwarder (Filter or Compact mode).
+- Receiver: a sidecar to your forwarder (Filter or Compact mode).

 You control where processed events go via output configuration (files, forwarders, metric destinations).
 Log10x never receives log content.